 Conventional surgeries can be replaced with less invasive procedures through the use of interventional radiology, reducing a pet’s recovery time.
-Advanced imaging such as fluoroscopy, CT, MRI and ultrasounds are used to assist specialist in performing the procedure.
-Tracheal collapses, shunts and some cardiac procedures are performed using interventional radiology.
-At VSC, members of our radiology, internal medicine surgery and cardiology team perform various interventional procedures using these techniques.
+Advanced imaging such as fluoroscopy, CT, MRI, and ultrasounds are used to assist specialists in performing the procedure.
+Tracheal collapses, shunts, and some cardiac procedures are performed using interventional radiology.
+At VSC, members of our radiology, internal medicine, surgery, and cardiology team perform various interventional procedures using these techniques.

 Tracheal Stent Placement

 VSC offers a non-surgical procedure as a treatment of tracheal collapse: tracheal stent/tracheoplasty.
 When medical management has been unsuccessful, surgical correction, such as a tracheal ring or placement of extraluminal devices, may be offered, but complications may develop.

 Tracheal stenting, also called tracheoplasty, is a treatment option for tracheal collapse that is refractory to medical management.
 When the patient is referred to VSC for a tracheal stent, the magnitude of the tracheal collapse will be evaluated under fluoroscopy and then the appropriate stent will be deployed.